salesforce/lwc-rfcs/text/0000-scoped-slots-light-dom.md

 ## Unresolved questions

 - What should the directives be called instead of `lwc:slot-data` and `lwc:slot-bind`?
+    - Answer: Retain the current directive names.
 - Should Shadow DOM be supported?
+    - Answer: Yes, but as a future improvement of this feature.

 ## Appendix 1: Scoped Slots in Shadow DOM
 Scoped Slots in Shadow DOM aren't supported by any other web component framework.
 The reason boils down to slots in native